-I teach and do research on all things security, especially applied cryptography, security economics and human factors.
+I teach and research computer security with a focus on applied crypto, security economics and human factors.
 I'm currently interested in verifiable lotteries, cryptocurrencies and encrypted communication tools.
-My past research has also included HTTPS, passwords and authentication, side-channel cryptanalysis, protocol verification, software obfuscation, and privacy in social networks.
+In the past I've worked on HTTPS, web authentication, side channels, software obfuscation, and privacy in social networks.

 I'm always interested to talk to students about research ideas.
 If you're a prospective PhD student or post-doc, or current NYU undergrad or master's student, get in touch to see if we can find a project together.
 Please include something you learned from my "about" page so I know haven't spammed every faculty web page you can find.

 |2017-||Assistant Professor||NYU||Courant Institute|